bluerobotics/bluerobotics.github.io/thrusters/index.md

 * **Spin Test**.
 The thruster is operated in air across the entire speed range to ensure that it operates correctly.

 * **Visual Inspection**.
 Each thruster is inspected for visual issues or damage.

+##Painting the Thruster

+If you want the thruster to match the color scheme of your vehicle, you can paint the propeller and other components.
+We have tested [Tamiya Spray Paint for Polycarbonate](http://www.tamiyausa.com/items/paints-amp-finishes-60/spray-ps-(polycarbonate)-61700) which comes in many colors and works well on the plastic.